hsson/metavisor-cli/README.md

 This make target can be used to create a binary for the specified platform, regarless of which system you're currently using.
 E.g. running `make docker-build-darwin` on a Windows machine will create a binary called `metavisor`.

 ### `make docker-build-all`
-Create binaries for Windows, Linux, OpenBSD, FreeBSD, and Darwin.
+Create binaries for Windows, Linux, OpenBSD, FreeBSD, and Darwin (macOS).
 The binaries will have a suffix indicating which platform they're built for.
 I.e. `make docker-build-all` outputs:

 - metavisor-linux
 - metavisor-darwin